Gross-out: Art

 American cartoonist Basil Wolverton invented his trademark "spaghetti and meatballs" style of artwork.

 Various artists helped create a flourishing gross-out art scene, which began mainly in the 1990s, the most famous of which were Damien Hirst, known for encasing mutilated, rotting cattle in formaldehyde, and making art of endangered marine species such as sharks in formaldehyde tanks, and Tracey Emin, whose exhibit of an unmade bed featured used tampons, condoms and blood-stained underwear.

 Music

-Gross out themes are common in popular music genres, such as hip hop and hard rock, where shock value helps create notoriety.
-Bands include Blink-182, Cannibal Corpse and Agoraphobic Nosebleed.
+Gross-out themes are common in popular music genres, such as hip hop and hard rock, where shock value helps create notoriety.
+Bands include Gwar, Cannibal Corpse and Agoraphobic Nosebleed.

-GG Allin Allin was infamous for his transgressive music act, which included eating excrement, mutilating himself and attacking audience members.
+GG Allin was infamous for his transgressive music act, which included eating excrement, mutilating himself and attacking audience members.

 Similar themes are also sometimes conveyed in music videos, such as Gross Out, a single from indie/garage rock band, The Vines.